Myungbin/Synthetic-Data-Object-Detection/README.md

 ```

 ## Experiment
-`Base Augmentation`  Resize(1333, 800), Flip, Normalize
+The default augmentations used were `Resize`, `Flip`, and `Normalize`.
 EfficientDet, Swin Transformer, Libra R-CNN, and YOLO were used in the experiment.
+In the end, `Cascade R-CNN` and `Faster R-CNN` models were used.

 | Model       | Backbone | Depth | Augmentation                                      | Public mAp |
 |-------------|----------|-------|---------------------------------------------------|-----------|